fichka/SafeStep/README.md

-# SafeWalk — GPS Safety Monitoring for Elderly with Dementia
+# SafeStep — GPS Safety Monitoring for Elderly with Dementia

 Interactive React prototype for a hackathon iOS app.
 Monitors the location and behavior of elderly people with dementia and alerts their caretaker when something seems wrong.